the-power-coders/techperspective-front-2.0/ContributorREADME.md

 Matt: I am super excited and anxious at the same time.
 Really want to get my hands on some code especially that delete as struggled on the assessment.
 I feel tired and rested at the same time.

 *Reminder, this project is a learning experience and not just another task to complete.*

+### Evening Wind Down Tuesday, March 8, 2022

+Matt and Nic:

+- Completed sort function using the Auth0 props to the all get methods.
+- Created a subdomain function to filter email address by their subdomain.
+- Added that to where it was required.
+Added logout button to header.

+Tanner and Brian:

+- Added post route.